Antimicrobial surface: Anti-fouling coatings

 This problem however was resolved with the use of so-called self-polishing paints, in which the biocide was released at a slower rate as the seawater reacted with the surface layer of the paint.
-More recently, copper-based anti-fouling paints have been used because they are less toxic than TBT in aquatic environment, but are only effective against marine animal life, and not so much weed growth.
-Non-stick coatings contain no biocide, but have extremely slippery surfaces which prevents most fouling and makes it easier to clean the little fouling that does occur.
+More recently, copper-based anti-fouling paints have been used because they are less toxic than TBT in aquatic environments, but are only effective against marine animal life, and not so much weed growth.
+Non-stick coatings contain no biocide but have extremely slippery surfaces which prevents most fouling and makes it easier to clean any fouling that occurs.
 Natural biocides are found on marine organisms such as coral and sponges and also prevent fouling if applied to a vessel.
-Creating a difference in electrical charge between the hull and sea water is a common practice in the prevention of fouling.
-This technology has proven to be effective, but is easily damaged and can be expensive.
+Creating a difference in electrical charge between the hull and seawater is a common practice in the prevention of fouling.
+This technology has proven to be effective, but is easily damaged and may be expensive.
 Finally, microscopic prickles can be added to a coating, and depending on length and distribution have shown the ability to prevent the attachment of most biofouling.